SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-how-to-be-a-good-product-owner/rule.md

 4. Ideally, listen in on [Daily Scrums](/methodology-do-you-do-daily-scrums-aka-stand-up-meetings).
 This is optional but means that the PO will have daily insight into the team’s progress.
 5. Understand Product Backlog Items (PBIs) and be able to explain what they want using [Acceptance Criteria](/acceptance-criteria).
 This is the main way that developers and POs sync their understanding of what needs to be done.
 **Tip:** Clearly noting any acceptance criteria that are "nice to have" - as opposed to essential - can help the developers to not put too much time into trying to meet these criteria.
-6. Set a Product Goal (the "why" of the Product)
+6. Set a Product Goal (the "why" of the Product).
-7. Agree on a Sprint Goal for each Sprint (the "why" of each Sprint)
+7. Agree on a Sprint Goal for each Sprint (the "why" of each Sprint).
 8. Not influence (or anchor) developer estimates with comments like “this one will be easy” and allow the team to come up with converged estimates.
 9. Respect the [Sprint Goal](/do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint).
 Understand that the team will only work on things in the Sprint Backlog and don’t expect other things to be done as well.
 Most things can wait for the next Sprint.